 The Shadow Financial System and the Need for Greater Transparency

-The consequences of this murky structure and the money it moves are clearer than ever.
+But while the tactics used can be complicated, the consequences of this murky structure, and the money it moves, are clearer than ever.
 The financial crises in the United States, the debt crisis in Europe, and the uprisings during the Arab Spring demonstrate the interconnectedness of the international financial system and the need for a global approach in addressing systemic issues.
-The financial architecture that allows money to move around the world is the same one used by corrupt dictators and drug traffickers to hide funds and evade law enforcement.

 The Five Recommendations